lukeweinbach/sales-email-classifier-PUBLIC/README.md

 **NOTE** The trainer function in bert.py is set to store model output in test_trainer by default

-The summary paper is the word document called 'Final Project Paper'

 ## Code Files and Their Dependencies

 dataclean.py is the code used to clean up the raw excel data and export it to a new csv file for use in training the model